 Years ago, I was searching for my passion and a way to tell stories using my camera.
 I began cultivating visual artistry and soon accepted that I breathed easier with a camera in my hands.
 Cameras became my confidence and my words when I couldn’t find a voice.
+Long before I knew how to articulate what I saw, I could photograph what I felt.
+That discovery changed more than my life—it changed the way I saw people.
 When I viewed a subject through my camera lens, all the pieces fell into place.
+I learned that every person carries a story worth preserving, and every wedding is the beginning of a legacy.
+It’s not a choice, but a responsibility to create timeless images that honor your stories and become lasting works of art.

 “ART is the one place we all turn to for solace”